AlphaX2/FotoShareN9/README.md

 ATTENTION!
 ==========
-The latest version 1.6.1 is not uploaded at the moment.
-Here you'll get the older version 0.9.7!
+The latest version is 1.6.1.
+Here you'll can get also the older version 0.9.7!
-The new code will be online in a few days, or you contact me!
+Informations for writing plugins and some details will be added at the wiki in the near future.

 FotoShareN9
 ===========